-Online payroll and human resource software provider Paycom (NYSE:PAYC) reported Q3 FY2021 results that beat analyst expectations, with revenue up 30.3% year on year to $256.1 million.
-The company expects that next quarter's revenue would be around $275.5 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-Paycom Software made a GAAP profit of $30.3 million, improving on its profit of $27.4 million, in the same quarter last year.
+Online payroll and human resource software provider Paycom (NYSE:PAYC) announced better-than-expected results in the Q1 FY2022 quarter, with revenue up 29.8% year on year to $353.5 million.
+Guidance for next quarter's revenue was $309 million at the midpoint, 2.53% above the average of analyst estimates.
+Paycom Software made a GAAP profit of $91.9 million, improving on its profit of $64.6 million, in the same quarter last year.

 Founded in 1998 as one of the first online payroll companies.
 Today, Paycom (NYSE:PAYC) provides software for small and medium-sized businesses (SMBs) to manage their payroll and HR needs in one place.

 Human Capital Management (HCM) software is meant to streamline mundane, but vital, business functions like keeping attendance, running payroll, and keeping compliant with shifting Federal and local government taxes and labor laws.
 For many small and medium sized businesses, these are often handled by their accountant which is an unnecessarily expensive use of resources, or QuickBooks style spreadsheets which don’t have sufficient functionality.